User guides

 Required for: SPLIT, REVERSE SPLIT, MERGER IN, SPINOFF IN.
 Must be empty for all other transaction types.

-The “other” instrument in a merger or spinoff.
+The “other” security in a merger or spinoff.

 Required for: MERGER IN, MERGER OUT, SPINOFF IN, SPINOFF OUT.
 Must be empty for all other transaction types.